artoria-dev/data-science-lol/README.md

 This is a rather theoretical side-chapter for disclaimer reasons.

-The main issues here are the different playstyles and ability to realise enemy mistakes to abuse for each tier/ELO.
+The main issues here are the different playstyles and the ability to realise enemy mistakes to abuse for each tier/ELO.
 A player can always outplay another player despite him having less gold, experience or stats.
 That is why the stats I acquired become less important the lower the elo.